Mark Boyle (Moneyless Man): Moneyless lifestyle

 Boyle's next article in The Guardian was published on 25 March 2017 and in it, Boyle noted that he went three months so far without using technology.
 Boyle wrote that he was recently interviewed for a television show about digital privacy and the future of technology (he does not mention the name of the show).
 One of the first questions the presenter of the show (a woman, but her name is not given in the article) asked Boyle was "Do you not get really bored?"
 In response, Boyle laughed.
 Boyle noted that he does get this question asked a lot by various people curious about his choice to not use technology.
 The answer Boyle gives to this question is no, he does not get bored.
 Boyle says that he has lots of things to do and so he doesn't get bored.
 By this time, Boyle has a girlfriend as he mentions that she "would like nothing better than to take to the road with the horses for an adventure, stopping of at a lake for a wash and a swim".
 Boyle ends his article by urging people to stop using tech and saying that they can minimise their use of it as for most people, completely removing tech from their lives is probably not desirable or practical.
 Boyle warns that he believes that one consequence of not taking a critical view of tech is his belief that they will be "sex robots" available by 2027 (ten years after the article publication) and many humans will use those instead of having relations with other humans, leading to a loss of intimacy and emotional connection.

+In another article by Boyle in The Guardian published on 22 May 2017, Boyle wrote about his grievances for what he thinks is the way some environmentalists seem to not actually care about the environment or defend "wild places".
+Boyle claims that those environmentalists instead of protecting nature, actually debate "how to best domesticate these wild places" which he says includes "deserts, oceans, mountains" with the aim of using those places to power the green energy "needed to fuel things that, up until recently, we couldn’t even imagine, let alone claim to need".
+Boyle also writes about some of the comments The Guardian sent him, a frequent observation in those comments is that Boyle's techless lifestyle as promoted by him is unable to sustain the population of 8 billion humans living on the Earth at the time of posting.
+Boyle agrees with them and also says that he's "not trying to offer some prescriptive solution for all the world’s peoples and their problems" and claims that implementing such solutions "are what got us into this ecological and social mess to begin with".